Mad-At-Line/AstroRim/README.md

 ## Why AstroRIM?

-Traditional lens inversion (especially outside rigid parametric models) is a difficult inverse problem: many source configurations can match the same observation.
+Traditional lens inversion (especially those who operate outside rigid parametric models) is a difficult inverse problem: many source configurations can match the same observation, and these models are often trained specific to one lens.
 AstroRIM addresses this by:

 * Learning iterative inference updates (RIM) *and*
-* Learning/optimizing the forward operator (a differentiable lensing operator) **jointly**, so gradient flow is consistent end-to-end.
+* Learning/optimizing the forward operator (a conditional and differentiable lensing operator) **jointly**, so gradient flow is consistent end-to-end.

-From the current project summary, AstroRIM was trained on large synthetic datasets with composite lens models (SIE + NFW + SIS + external shear) and extended Sérsic sources at 96×96 resolution, achieving strong SSIM/MSE performance on held-out synthetic data. *(See paper/report for full details.)*
+AstroRIM was trained on large synthetic datasets with composite lens models (SIE + NFW + SIS + external shear) and extended Sérsic sources at 96×96 resolution, achieving strong SSIM/MSE performance on held-out synthetic data. *(See paper/report for full details.)*

 ---